TurtleTony/rails-image-board/README.md

 If you want to contribute to this project feel free to either contact the maintainer(s) or just submit a PR directly.

 ### Submitting code
-When submitting code please make sure to have ssh and gpg setup properly, unsigned/unverified commits will be rejected
+When submitting code please make sure to have ssh and gpg setup properly, unsigned/unverified commits will be rejected.
-Furthermore please try to keep sane formatting
+Furthermore please try to keep sane formatting.

 ### Branching
-When working on a branch please obey the naming conventions for branches and PR's
+When working on a branch please obey the naming conventions for branches and PR's.
-A branch shall be named with the related Issue and have any further information be appended briefly in snake_case
+A branch shall be named with the related Issue and have any further information be appended briefly in snake_case.
 ```
 #12
 #12_part1